logo image

 1628 - Braemar Castle 1 mile east of the village is built for John Erskine, 18th Earl of Mar, to serve as a hunting lodge.

 1689 - Braemar Castle was attacked and burned by the Jacobite John Farquharson of Inverey on his way home from the Battle of Killiekrankie.
-Inverey is situated 5 miles southwest of Braemar.
+Inverey is 5 miles southwest of Braemar.

 1715 - the Earl of Mar lead the failed Jacobite Rising to have the Catholic Stuart's returned to the throne.
 This led to the Crown taking control of Braemar Castle.

 The Earl of Mar was often referred to as Bobbin Jock, as he at times supported the Jacobite's, and at others the King.
-Many landowners would change sides during conflicts, as being on the loosing side meant the loss of their Estates.
+Many landowners would change sides during conflicts, as being on the losing side meant the loss of their Estates.

 1716? - Braemar Castle was bought by John Farquharson, 9th Laird of Invercauld.